-The PDBBind dataset includes experimental binding affinity data and structures for 4852 protein-ligand complexes from the "refined set" and 12800 complexes from the "general set" in PDBBind v2019.
+The PDBBind dataset includes experimental binding affinity data and structures for 4852 protein-ligand complexes from the "refined set" and 12800 complexes from the "general set" in PDBBind v2019 and 193 complexes from the "core set" in PDBBind v2013.
 The refined set removes data with obvious problems in 3D structure, binding data, or other aspects and should therefore be a better starting point for docking/scoring studies.
-Details on the criteria used to construct the refined set can be found in [4]...
+Details on the criteria used to construct the refined set can be found in [4].
 The general set does not include the refined set.
+The core set is a subset of the refined set that is not updated annually.